digital-chemistry-laboratory/morfeus/docs/sterimol.rst

 **********

 The Sterimol parameters were developed by Verloop to describe the steric size of substituents.
-L can be described as the depth of the substituent and is defined as the distance between the dummy atom 1 (by definition H) and its neighbor in substituent.
-For historical reasons, L is corrected by adding 0.40 to this length.
-This difference is due to a shift from C(sp\ :sup:`2`) to H as dummy atom.
+The atom attached to the substituent in the calculation (by definition H) is called atom 1 and the first atom in the substituent is called atom 2.
+L can be described as the depth of the substituent.
+It is defined as the length of the vector going from atom 1, through atom 2 and ending on the tangent of the vdW surface.
+For historical reasons, L is corrected by adding 0.40 Å to this length.
+This  was due to a shift from using C(sp\ :sup:`2`) to H as dummy atom.

 B\ :sub:`1` and B\ :sub:`5` can be described as the minimum and maximum rotational size of the substituent.
-They are defined as the shortest and longest vectors from atom 2 to a tangent plane of the vdW surface.
+They are defined as the shortest and longest vectors from atom 2 to a tangent plane of the vdW surface which are perpendicular to the L vector.

 Steriplus has been benchmarked against Paton's Sterimol_ package.
-Using the same radii (Paton's modified Bondi), almost identical results are obtained.
-Note that the Sterimol package uses 1.09 Å as the vdW radius for H, while Steriplus normally uses 1.10 Å as default (CRC radii).
+Using exactly the same radii (Paton's modified Bondi), almost identical results are obtained.
+(Note that Steriplus normally uses 1.20 Å as the Bondi vdW radius for H).

 .. figure:: benchmarks/sterimol/correlation.png

   Benchmark of Sterimol parameters against Paton's Sterimol code.

-Steriplus calculates the B\ :sub:`1` and B\ :sub:`5` paramters by a different approach.
+Steriplus calculates the B\ :sub:`1` and B\ :sub:`5` paramters by a different approach from the original code.
 First, atomic spheres are created with a certain density of points.
 Then, the so-called `convex hull`_ is created, reducing the number of points drastically.
-B\ :sub:`1` and B\ :sub:`5` are obtained by projection of the points of the convex hull onto vectors spanning the whole 360 degrees in the plane perpendicular to L. B\ :sub:`5` is the largest projection, while B\ :sub:`1` is the smallest maximum projection for the set of vectors.
+B\ :sub:`1` and B\ :sub:`5` are obtained by projection of the points of the convex hull onto vectors spanning the whole 360 degrees in the plane perpendicular to L. B\ :sub:`5` is obtained from the largest projection, while B\ :sub:`1` is obtained from the smallest maximum projection for the set of vectors.

 **********
 References